-TF-01 and TF-02 directs the following to comply with the financial sanctions (freeze order and prohibition against dealing) imposed on the individuals and entities under the Consolidated List:
+Under the aforementioned Resolutions, the AMLC directs the following to comply with the financial sanctions (freeze order and prohibition against dealing) imposed on the individuals and entities under the Consolidated List:

 - a.
 Covered persons as defined under the AMLA, as amended; - b.
 Relevant government agencies (e.g. Land Transportation Office, Land Registration Authority, Register of Deeds, Maritime Industry Authority [MARINA], and the Civil Aviation Authority of the Philippines); and - c.
 The general public, particularly with regard to the prohibition against dealing under Section 8 of the TF law.